 Teaching

-Equip your students with the necessary skills to engage compassionately with disabled patients and clients.
+Equip your students with the skills to engage effectively with disabled patients and clients.

 Josh enjoys watching students grow in confidence throughout his sessions, observing that they become increasingly comfortable with asking him to repeat himself, and become accustomed to his speech patterns.